jcwang587/xdatbus/docs/source/index.rst

 Welcome to xdatbus's documentation!
 ===================================

 **xdatbus** is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The main file that the package will deal with is the `XDATCAR <https://www.vasp.at/wiki/index.php/XDATCAR/>` which is the trajectories file generated from the [Vienna Ab initio Simulation Package](https://www.vasp.at/).

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.